prachi-b-modi/growthLabs/README.md

 ## Overview

 GrowthLabs is an intelligent platform that automatically detects drops in user engagement and provides data-driven recommendations for recovery through A/B testing.
-The platform creates a complete feedback loop from detection to implementation, leveraging multiple AI agents and APIs for comprehensive growth optimization.
+The platform creates a complete feedback loop from detection to implementation, leveraging multiple AI and ambient agents and APIs for comprehensive growth optimization.

 ## How It Works